 The Yukon Arts Centre (YAC) in Whitehorse is a multi-use arts facility that features arts events, local performing groups, dance and theater companies, as well as local and traveling art exhibitions.
 Works by local and other Canadian artists, from painters to musicians, can be seen in the facility's permanent collection.
 A fun series of kids' programming is presented throughout the year, and is worth looking into for those traveling with kids.

 Address: 300 College Drive, Whitehorse

-The MacBride Museum has a large collection of relics and photographs from the gold-rush days.
-These include a log cabin belonging to Sam McGee-about whom Robert Service, "Bard of the Yukon," wrote a famous ballad.
+The MacBride Museum of Yukon History has a large collection of relics and photographs from the gold-rush days, as well as displays relating to the Yukon First Nations.
+Notable exhibits include a log cabin belonging to Sam McGee-about whom Robert Service, the "Bard of the Yukon," wrote a famous ballad.
 There are also numerous bits of old machinery and implements, as well as an interesting display on the wildlife of the Yukon.